Hamas to consider ceasefire-hostage release proposal that Israeli sources say could avert Rafah invasion | KRDO

 The diplomatic source familiar with the talks said the reference to sustainable calm was “a way to agree to a permanent ceasefire without calling it that.”

+Israeli Prime Minister Benjamin Netanyahu warned on Tuesday, however, that Israel would launch an operation in Rafah “with or without a deal.”

-Israel is awaiting a response from Hamas, which is expected to meet Egyptian and Qatari mediators in Cairo on Monday, the sources said.
-A working-level Israeli delegation of Mossad, Shin Bet and the Israeli military officials is expected to travel to Cairo on Tuesday, the Israeli source and another Israeli official said.
+Israel is awaiting a response from Hamas, whose delegation met Egyptian and Qatari mediators in Cairo on Monday.
+An Israeli official told CNN early on Tuesday that a mid-level Israeli delegation of security officials could travel to Cairo Tuesday, but it wasn’t clear if it did.

-A response from Yahya Sinwar, the Hamas leader in Gaza, is expected within days — possibly within the next 24 hours.
+A response from Yahya Sinwar, the Hamas leader in Gaza, is expected within days.

 The length of the first phase of the pause in hostilities would be linked to the number of hostages released, with the latest framework calling for a one-day pause for each hostage, the Israeli source said, although this number is expected to shift during more in-depth negotiations.